ibm-cloud-docs/databases-for-elasticsearch/howto-esee-upgrade.md

 {{site.data.keyword.attribute-definition-list}}

-# Upgrade to Elasticsearch 7.17
+# Datas migration using snapshot and restore
 {: #snapshot-elasticsearch-upgrade}

 To upgrade your {{site.data.keyword.databases-for-elasticsearch_full}} deployment, migrate all of your data by using your own [object storage](https://www.ibm.com/topics/object-storage) and snapshots of your current Elasticsearch database.
 Store those snapshots securely in your preferred {{site.data.keyword.cos_full_notm}}/S3-compatible object storage bucket.
 Lastly, restore those snapshots in your {{site.data.keyword.databases-for-elasticsearch}} deployment.